 I am a mountain bike guide, I can suggest or join you in all the itineraries: easy cyclepaths for families, challenging dowhill trails or long sessions of portage.
 Heavy smokers will simply ride down to Sondrio along the “Sentiero Rusca”.
 On this road, four hundred years ago our archbishop Nicolo’ Rusca was kidnapped and carried, tied on the back of a donkey, in Switzerland to be tortured and killed by our Calvinist neighbours.
 The problem is that our ancestors took it seriously and overreacted a little bit: they solved the dispute by exterminating the whole protestant community of Valtellina.
 “Il Sacro Macello”.
 At this stage, after visiting the relic of the poor old fellow exposed in the cathedral, you can have a fresh glass of white wine in the picturesque “Scarpatetti” or ride on the “Via dei Terrazzamenti” trouhgh the Nebbiolo’s vineyards and have a genuine glass of red in the wineries.

 Anglers are sorted: they can fish a trout from a stream where they can drink the water or from blue lakes that in summer can be used instead of the non existent pool of the house.
 We strongly recommend fly fishing no-kill.

 In winter it’s easy for me to look after you: ski and snowboard, from snowplough to off-piste free-ride.
 If you are not really into it or you just fancy trying something new: country ski, telemark, bob-sleight, and ice-skating.
 Don’t worry mulled wine is always available.
-Snowkiting in Valmalenco is suicidal because of gusts blowing in all directions but in the region we have perfect spots.
+When it’s windy, snowkiting here is suicide attempt because of strong gusts blowing in different directions.

 Alpine guides and other professionals can assist you in the activities that might need it: my brother Michele is a mountain guide and ski instructor.